1. Impact on participants

 – the Separation Wall, limitations on freedom of movement, the overwhelming presence of soldiers in the occupied areas,

 the fear of violence during democratic demonstrations.
-The very fact that internationals
+The very fact that internationals were housed in

-Information was also provided
+Information was

-each participant with maps showing Israel/Palestine, the Israeli settlements in the occupied territories, and the layout of
+with maps showing Israel/Palestine, the Israeli settlements in the occupied territories, and the layout of the Old City and

 At the conference

 site, many NGOs exhibited organizational material and shared information about their work for peace and human rights.
-This was an opportunity to showcase the work of the nine women’s peace organizations

-in Israel, as well as others in the peace movement.
-Exhibits provided space to
+in the peace movement.
+Exhibits provided space to explain the complexities of the Separation Wall, the

-explain the complexities of the Separation Wall, the Tali Fahima case, the humanitarian and solidarity work.
-The organizers also hung a political exhibit of “accessories” and photos from Women in Black
+Tali Fahima case, the humanitarian and solidarity work.
+The organizers also hung a political exhibit of

-vigils throughout the world (photo), providing some creative ideas for further action by participants.
+“accessories” and photos from Women in Black vigils throughout the world (photo), providing some creative ideas

-Women were also exposed
+Women were also exposed to information about conflict situations outside

-to information about conflict situations outside the Middle East, though to a much less extent.
-They heard reports from women from Chechnya, the Democratic Republic of the Congo, Guatemala, El Salvador,
+the Middle East, though to a much less extent.
+They heard reports from women from Chechnya, the Democratic

-an opportunity to process some of this information, and discuss strategies for action.
+The workshops gave women an opportunity to process some of this

+information, and discuss strategies for action.
 Some examples of such workshops:

 - Jerusalem - Strategies of resistance and solutions

-- The Apartheid Wall: Politics, effects and ways to resist
+- The Apartheid Wall: Politics, effects

 - Boycott, divestment, and sanctions against Israel